Cost Segregation Explained (with Examples for Real Estate Investors)

 How Cost Segregation Works

-A cost segregation study is typically performed by engineers or specialists who analyze the property and break it into components.
+A study is typically performed by engineers or specialists who analyze the property and break it into components:

-Each category is depreciated over a different time period.
+Each category is depreciated over a different recovery period.

 A real estate investor purchases a rental property for $500,000.